matter-labs/paymaster-examples/README.md

 - `yarn format`: Runs prettier formatter.
 - `yarn hardhat deploy-zksync --script <name-of-script>`: This command is used to deploy contracts.
 Scripts for deployment are located in the `/deploy` directory.

-> ⚠️ **Please Note**: Certain deployment scripts (such as `erc20FixedPaymaster.ts` and `erc721GatedPaymaster.ts`) requires contract addresses as input arguments during the contract's construction phase.
+> ⚠️ **Please Note**: Certain deployment scripts (such as `erc20FixedPaymaster.ts` and `erc721GatedPaymaster.ts`) requires addresses as input arguments during the contract's construction phase.

 ### Environment variables 🌳